YouFaceJaraxxus/flowrspot/README.md

 `npm install`

-To Run Test Suite:
+To run test Suite:

 `npm run test`

-To Start Server:
+To start the server locally:

 `npm run start`

-To Visit App:
+To view the app locally:

 `localhost:3000/`

+To get a production build:

+`npm run build`

+To deploy a new production build to Firebase (you must be logged in to the Firebase console):

+`firebase deploy`